onflow/flow/docs/content/kitty-items/start.md

 ## Start on testnet

-To start the project, with all of its services, run the following:
+To start the project, with all of its services, run the following in the root folder of the project:

 ```sh
 npm run dev:testnet